Skip to main content

 Cross tool coordination patterns.
 When a Slack thread becomes a Linear ticket which becomes a GitHub PR which becomes a Notion documentation update, the cross tool flow is invisible to Notion AI.
 It can see only the Notion endpoint.

-For an engineering team, this means Notion AI answers questions about a minority of the team’s work.
+For an engineering team, this means Notion AI is strongest on the Notion slice of the work.
 Sometimes the answer is in Notion and Notion AI works perfectly.
-Often the answer is in Slack, GitHub, or Linear, and Notion AI cannot help.
+Often the answer is the connection between a Slack thread, a GitHub review, and a Linear ticket, and a search result cannot carry that connection.

 The cross tool intelligence layer